Azure/acs-engine/docs/kubernetes/windows.md

           beta.kubernetes.io/os: windows
   ```

-5. Type `watch kubectl get pods` to watch the deployment of the service that takes about 30 seconds.
+5. Type `kubectl get pods -w` to watch the deployment of the service that takes about 30 seconds.
 Once running, type `kubectl get svc` and curl the 10.x address to see the output, eg. `curl 10.244.1.4`

-6. Type `watch kubectl get svc` to watch the addition of the external IP address that will take about 2-5 minutes.
+6. Type `kubectl get svc -w` to watch the addition of the external IP address that will take about 2-5 minutes.
 Once there, you can take the external IP and view in your web browser.

 ## Example using Azure Files and Azure Disks
 ### Create Azure File workload